Poop Piles Up - Feces Facts

 - Reuse plastic bags (preferably recycled plastic, because it breaks down more quickly in landfills) or buy compostable ones to pick up pet waste from trails, sidewalks, yards, parks, and roadways.

-- The city provides pet waste stations along the Core Trail and at trailheads, but always bring an extra pet waste bag.
+- Steamboat Digs Dogs provides pet waste stations and over 200,000 compostable bags annually along the Core Trail and at trailheads, but always bring an extra pet waste bag.
 The dog waste stations occasionally run out of bags due to heavy use or theft.
 (Yes, theft.
 Some people take all of the bags from the pet waste stations, so they don’t have to buy their own.)

 - Always dispose of pet waste in the garbage.
 Landfills are designed to safely handle dog waste and picking up after your pet is one of those rare occasions that single-use (or double-use, in the case of reuse) plastic bags is warranted.